 We’re very thankful to have been given the chance to experience the culture of Eastern Samar.
 My sincerest gratitude to the entire PhotoUp community for allowing us the capability to reach out to our communities.
 Our thanks also go out to our partners in this activity, and the individuals who have contributed in cash and kind to this trip: Maria Theresa Cardenas Lanit, Hannah Melissa Engage, and Lilibeth Caballero King.

 Samar’s trip was definitely different from my other trips.
 It was my first experience going on a surf trip while doing an outreach activity.
 The feeling of helping other people and reaching your hands out to those who have less, gave me goosebumps.
 I have experienced genuine smiles, and have built-in me so much respect for people who came from all walks of life.
 It made me realize how lucky and blessed I am in this life.
 This trip has been a dream come true for me.

 – Den Clyve Cabanig

 I did not expect for the trip to take me THAT far.
 As we arrived, we were welcomed by locals.
 On our trip to San Pablo Elementary School, the plan was to sponsor lunch and give away school supplies to students.
 As we distributed treats and snacks, you can just see from their smiles their excitement.
 The best part was when we started giving away their school kits, kids were just overwhelmed with joy to be receiving such gifts.
-In reality however, I feel that it was me that was gifted with great joy for being able to experience and see the happiness from the kids.
+In reality, however, I feel that it was me that was gifted with great joy for being able to experience and see the happiness of the kids.